Sunshine-718/AlphaZero/README.md

 ``` shell
 python3 play.py -o    # play as O
 ```
 and input 0-6 for each column, i.e., 0 for the 1st column, 1 for the 2nd column.
+Mandatory argument:
+`--env`: Environment name, such as: `Connect4`
 Optional argument:
+`-x`: Play as X
+`-o`: Play as O
-`-n`: Number of simulation before AlphaZero make an action, set higher for more powerful policy (theoretically), default: 500.
+`-n`: Number of simulation before AlphaZero make an action, set higher for more powerful policy (theoretically), default: `500`.
 `--self_play`: AlphaZero will play against itself if using this option.
-`--model`: AlphaZero's parameter file path, default: [`./params/AlphaZero_current.pt`](./params/AlphaZero_current.pt).
+`--model`: current model or best model, default: `current`.
+`--name`: model name, default: `AlphaZero`.
 ## How to train your own AlphaZero?
 Open [`train.ipynb`](./train.ipynb) and run it __after backing up the latest parameter files__.
 __*IMPORTANT!!!*__: